vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-## Create the actual source
+## Simulate the actual source

-In order to test our data source, we need to simulate an actual source that sends messages to our data source.
+In order to test our data source, we need to simulate an actual source sending messages to our data source.
 To do this, we'll have our data source create a [`Timer`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.timer?view=net-10.0).
-This `Timer` runs in a separate thread and sends random messages (chosen from the messages in `MyMessages`) to the data source.
+This `Timer` runs in a separate thread and pushes random messages (chosen from the messages in `MyMessages`) to the data source output.

 Of course, this is just for demonstration purposes.
-In the real world, the actual source is always some independent, external application that already exists.
-The only goal of the extension developer is to develop the data source.
+In the real world, the actual source is always an external application that our data source connects to.

 ### Create the `Timer`